 The test was successful in capturing the PIN 80% of the time on the first try and had a 90% success rate after three attempts.

 Possible to exploit

-“Wearable devices can be exploited,” said Yan Wang, assistant professor of computer science who led the research, along with four graduate students.
+“Wearable devices can be exploited,” said Yingying Chen, an assistant professor of computer science who led the research, along with four graduate students.

 The hackers, he says, can reproduce the movement of a user’s hand, then recover secret PIN entries to ATM cash machines, electronic door locks and keypad-controlled enterprise servers.

 To test the theory, the research team conducted over 5,000 tests using key-based security systems.
 It was able to record hand movement down to the millimeter level, tapping into the inner workings of a variety of wearable technology.

 By recording the measurements, the software was able to estimate distance and direction of hand movement between key strokes.
 It was able to do so with what the team called “alarming accuracy.”